The Council issues three types of licenses for the practice of psychology:

 Reciprocity Application – Oklahoma – This application is for licensed psychologists who hold an active Oklahoma license and who want to apply for a Texas psychologist license.

-PSYPACT – Read more about the Psychology Interjurisdictional Compact (PSYPACT) and the ability to work across state lines.
+- Read more about the Psychology Interjurisdictional Compact (PSYPACT) and the ability to work across state lines

-- Following submission and payment of your application, you will receive an email confirming your submission and payment.
-Once you have submitted your application you cannot make any changes to your application.
+Following submission and payment of your application, you will receive an email confirming your submission and payment.
+Once you have submitted your application you cannot make any changes to your application and must submit any additional application materials by mail or email.